 In that context, so much can go wrong - every communication can potentially be intercepted, modified, or spoofed, and surreptitiously obtained data can be commercially exploited or used for privacy invasions.
 In fact, data flows in society are such that many people already feel they have lost control over where (their) data goes.

-From that perspective, the Security research group played a key role in setting up, and continues to be a core contributor to, the University's Interdisciplinary Cyber Security Research Centre, see www.cybersecurity.kent.ac.uk.
-The centre achieved EPSRC/GCHQ accreditation as an Academic Centre of Excellence in 2015, one of only 13 in the country.
+From that perspective, the Cyber Security research group played a key role in setting up, and continues to be a core contributor to, the University's Interdisciplinary Cyber Security Research Centre, see www.cybersecurity.kent.ac.uk.

 Areas of Research Activity

 Members are engaged in the following areas of research (research areas in more detail) .